MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Out-File.md

 ```

 This command sends a list of processes on the computer to the Process.txt file.
-If the file does not exist, Out-File creates it.
+If the file does not exist, `Out-File` creates it.
-Because the name of the FilePath parameter is optional, you can omit it and submit the equivalent command "get-process | outfile C:\Test1\process.txt".
+Because the name of the FilePath parameter is optional, you can omit it and submit the equivalent command "Get-Process | Out-File C:\Test1\process.txt".

 ### Example 2: Send output to a file without overwriting